 Limitations Of PE Ratio

-The major drawback of P/E ratio is its difficulty in comparing businesses across industries.
+The major drawback of the P/E ratio is its difficulty in comparing businesses across industries.
 Additionally, the P/E ratios of various businesses might vary greatly.
 It also depends on the current earnings.
 You need to keep a complete picture in mind, especially in the case of a negative P/E ratio.

-Current year profits alone cannot be used to determine a stock’s true value.
+Current-year profits alone cannot be used to determine a stock’s true value.
 Instead, all anticipated future cash flows and earnings of a corporation determine the value.
 A decent place to start is with the price-to-earnings ratio.
 Without knowledge of the company’s risk profile and EPS growth potential, it is meaningless on its own.

 To acquire a more accurate view of a firm’s value and performance, an investor of such companies needs to delve further into the company’s financial statements and employ additional methods of financial research and valuation.